tobyndockerill/multisite-global-search/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Fixed: empty excerpts
+* Fixed: problems when you have upgraded from WPMU to WP3.0 Multisite
+* Added: Russian language pack

 = 1.2.3 =
-* Fixed: windows paths.
+* Fixed: windows paths
-* Fixed: problemns with blog url.
+* Fixed: problemns with blog url
-* Added: search on pages.
+* Added: search on pages
-* Changed: radio button to "search only blogs where I'm a member" is showed when user are logged in.
+* Changed: radio button to "search only blogs where I'm a member" is showed when user are logged in

 = 1.2.2 =
 * Fixed: Fatal error redeclared functions